Conference 2022 speakers

 Pat is currently Chair of four schools, including maintained schools and academies, and works as a clerk for four additional schools.
 During her career, Pat has been asked to chair both interim executive boards and interim management boards to support schools in challenging circumstances.
 Pat is committed to supporting schools independently and free of charge through IGovS.
 She promotes this work through word of mouth and social media messaging.

-Join Pat on 28th September at 8:00am for the session 'Keynote - my journey from failing to outstanding - a governor's reflection'.
+Pat presented on 28th September at 8:00am for the session 'Keynote - my journey from failing to outstanding - a governor's reflection'.

 Head of Governance Services at Better Governor